Can you name all the Google ranking factors?

 I’m going to cover practical information that you can use to build a website with content that ranks.

 Google rewards content that is helpful and relevant to users (in fact, in August 2022, there was an algorithm update called “Helpful Content“).

 This means that it prioritizes content that answers questions, solves problems, or provides valuable information (in fact, there’s a handful of information about it in the new Google Search Essentials).

 Generally speaking, the most successful websites have content that is interesting, informative, and easy to read.

-Pages with high-quality content are designed to keep users on the page for longer periods of time, decrease the bounce rate, and be generally useful to them.
+Pages with high-quality content are designed to keep users on the page for more extended periods of time, decrease the bounce rate, and be generally helpful to them.